 The Rhythm of Life: Living Everyday With Passion and Purpose by Matthew Kelly

 Matthew Kelly is a New York Times bestselling author who has written a book that truly has a calming effect on those who are living a chaotic lifestyle.
 His suggestions are simple, but make a great deal of sense.
 Things like “spend less time doing and more time being” and “focus on being the best version of yourself.”
 This book made a lot of sense to me.

 “Starting Up Silicon Valley: How ROLM Became a Cultural Icon and Fortune 500 Company” by Katherine Maxfield

-The San Onofre Surfing Club, 1952 – 2002: 50th Anniversary Commemorative Album is a treasure grove of pictures and stories and various tid-bits of what it was like to be a part of the 50 year history of SOSC.
+The San Onofre Surfing Club, 1952 – 2002: 50th Anniversary Commemorative Album is a treasure trove of pictures and stories and various tidbits of what it was like to be a part of the 50-year history of SOSC.
 And amazingly, it is now available on Amazon.

 Surfing San Onofre To Point Dume 1936-1942 by Don James

 This book is a slice of surfing history that you have to see to believe.
 I ran across it on the shelf at Powell’s bookstore in Portland, Oregon before it had been published on Amazon.
 The photographs from the 1930’s and 1940’s are an artistic delight of surfing at that time.

 The History of Surfing by Matt Warshaw

 Matt is a former professional surfer who later became the editor of Surfer Magazine.
 This book is the most comprehensive, well-written journal on surfing history I have seen, and includes a remarkable collection of photographs.
 This picture on the cover pretty much captures it all in one shot.
 Well done Matt!

 This movie was all about being stoked with good friends, sharing some of our most precious times together, and enjoying God’s creation.
 There are two parts to HODADS (the movie):